Museum Campus/11th Street station: History

 Roosevelt Road station was located where Roosevelt Road intersects the former Illinois Central Railroad line.
 The station was the former commuter platforms of Central Station, the long-distance IC passenger terminal that was previously located adjacent to this spot.
 The station structures appeared rickety and run-down, and have since been removed and replaced by a new station located at 11th Street.
+The station was renamed in 2009 following the rebuilding.